kongraphael/kube-objects/misc.md

  # Node selector
  Allow pod to be scheduled on particular node ;
- Label is applyed to node, and new attribute in spec section called nodeSelector muste be created with the key=value that match the previous label
+ Label is applyed to node, and new attribute in spec section called nodeSelector must be created with the key=value that match the previous label

 Set the label on node :